 HOTEL-PENSION MAYR DES WERNER MAYR & C. O.H.G.

-I - 39040 Kastelruth (BZ)
+I - 39040 Castelrotto

-Revocation of your consent to data processing
+Revoking your consent to the processing of your data

-Right to data portability
+The right to data portability

 Information, blocking, deletion